At A Glance

 But global awareness of the centrality of the Israeli-Palestinian conflict to events in Iraq, Lebanon, and the "war on terror", along with concern about the emergence of two rival administrations within the Palestinian Territories, revived Western leaders' interest in diplomatic efforts to end the crisis.

-In November 2007, their efforts bore fruit when, at a conference hosted by the United States in Annapolis, Maryland, Israeli and Palestinian leaders relaunched the first formal peace talks in seven years.
+In November 2007, at a conference hosted by the United States in Annapolis, Maryland, Israeli and Palestinian leaders relaunched the first formal peace talks in seven years.
 Israeli Prime Minister Ehud Olmert and Palestinian leader Abbas promised to try to reach agreement on the terms of a future Palestinian state.
 They failed.

-In 2009, Israel's new prime minister, Benjamin Netanyahu, promised to negotiate with the Palestinians and accepted the prospect of a Palestinian state for the first time.
+In 2009, new Israeli Prime Minister Benjamin Netanyahu promised to negotiate with the Palestinians and accepted the prospect of a Palestinian state for the first time.
 He insisted on the "natural growth" of West Bank settlements to meet the needs of expanding populations, despite pressure from the U.S. administration to curb their expansion.

 U.S.-mediated direct peace talks began in September 2010 but soon collapsed.